 White male married to black woman.
 We have been together since 1988 and have a 19 year-old daughter.

 I am not sure there were any real cultural adjustments.
 I have read about people in interracial relationships getting all kinds of blowback/disapproval but we’ve not experienced anything significant.

 My mother-in-law finds fault with virtually anything but that does not seem cultural though.will

 I dated a black girl for a little while (I am a white guy) and black dudes would always walk by and give me high fives and stuff, I thought it was hilarious.
 Never really noticed other white guys giving me any weird looks but I live in a super progressive city.john

 My girlfriend is black, and we both live in Denver.
 All we ever get is positive comments from other people: girls say we look cute together, older gentlemen hope we would stay together for 40 years, etc..ANONYMOUS

 People might believe you are friends or strangers, not a couple

 Cashiers, bank tellers, waiters and other service people will sometimes assume that the two of you are friends or acquaintances, instead of a couple.
-This belief can be so persistent, some will still think you’re friends even when the two of you are uncomfortably close to one another to be just buddies.

 Expect some of these people to treat you like you’re separate, meaning individual checks when going out, cashiers asking you not to mix up your products with your white boyfriend etc.